 Things to Do in Australia

-- Dine out in Melbourne.
-Melbourne is Australia’s gourmet capital; think bohemian bistros and top-class restaurants.
+- Melbourne is Australia’s gourmet capital; think bohemian bistros and top-class restaurants.
 We recommend Rockpool Bar & Grill; great food and great service.

 - Get off the beaten track on a Ngadiku Dreamtime Walk.
 Organised by the local Aboriginal community, these treks take you through jungles of the Mossman Gorge.
 Afterwards, sample some bush tea as you hear about local lore and herbal medicines.